sanjay-deshpande/sanjaydeshpande/content/publication/glsvlsi/index.md

 ---
-title: 'Unified MEDS Accelerator'
+title: 'CHEQ: Towards Enabling Circuit Integrity Checking in Quantum Controllers'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Barbora Hrdá
   - Sanjay Deshpande
-  - Yongseok Lee
-  - Mamuri Nawan
-  - Kashif Nawaz
-  - Ruben Niederhagen
-  - Yunheung Paek
+  - Theodoros Trochatos
   - Jakub Szefer

 # Author notes (optional)